romeelk/dapr-azure-container-apps/src/dapr-setup/dapr-setup.md

 ## Dapr dashboard

-Dapr comes with a local dashbpoard.
+Dapr comes with a local dashboard.
 For those familiar with Kuberenetes it is like the Kubernetes dashboard.

 To run it locally: